darshilgit/aws-csa-2017/README.md

       - Cloud Formation - Infrastructure into Code - document which describes the infrastructure which uses AWS resources.

       - Cloud Trail - audit usage of AWS Resources.
 Important for security exam.

+      - Config - Monitors config of AWS env.
+Has snapshots, we can go fwd or backward.

       - OpsWorks - automate deployments using Chef.
 Important for sysops exam